breuleux/ovld/docs/medley.md

 # Medleys

+!!!warning
+    This is a new feature and there may be a few rough edges.

 **Medleys** are a novel and comprehensive way to define and combine functionality.
 Classes that inherit from `ovld.Medley` are free-form mixins that you can (almost) arbitrarily combine together.